WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 to call into the telephone network for customer support.

-In order for these applications to connect to the PSTN, they typically deploy SIP-based servers - SBCs, SIP proxies, and softswitches, to provide this interconnection.
+In order for these applications to connect to the PSTN, they typically deploy Session Initiation Protocol (SIP) [@RFC3261] based servers - SBCs, SIP proxies, and softswitches, to provide this interconnection.
 Unfortunately, SIP based applications cannot make use of the many capabilities these cloud platforms afford to HTTP based applications.
 These SIP servers are usually deployed on bare metal or VMs at best.
 Application developers must build their own load balancing, HA, failover, clustering, security, and scaling technologies, rather than using the capabilities of these platforms.

 This has creating a barrier to entry, particularly for applications